-But at the same time I knew that the Mass Media usually exaggerate the problems and for this reason they have a very powerful influence on the minds of those who rely only on TV and News to get an idea of what is going on around them.
-Obviously ISIS is a real problem but the question is : How much of what is going on in Syria affects Jordan as well?
+But at the same time, I knew that the Mass Media usually exaggerate problems and for this reason, they have a very powerful influence on the minds of those who rely only on TV and News to get an idea of what is going on around them.
+The question is: How much of what is going on in Syria affects Jordan as well?
 Is it safe to visit Jordan?

 Is it safe to visit Jordan?

-I strongly believe that it is important to have a personal opinion about any matter in life based on our own experience, and not only because someone told us something.
+I strongly believe that it is important to have a personal opinion about any matter in life-based on our own experience, and not only because someone told us something.
 This is particularly true about traveling.
-After more than one week spent visiting Jordan I can honestly say that IT IS SAFE TO VISIT JORDAN!
+After more than one week spent visiting Jordan, I can honestly say: YES, IT IS SAFE TO VISIT JORDAN!

-Let’s compare what we IMAGINE with the REALITY.
-The truth is that I felt safer visiting the market in downtown Amman that walking in most of the Italian cities (were I come from).
+Let’s compare what we IMAGINE with REALITY.
+The truth is that I felt safer visiting the market in downtown Amman than walking in most of the Italian cities (where I come from).

-The only real danger in Jordan is to fall in love with the amazing places you will see
+The only real danger in Jordan is falling in love with the amazing places you will see

-Jordan is made of hard working people that struggle to make enough money to support their families and tourism is the main source if income for most of the Jordanians
+Jordan is made of hard-working people that struggle to make enough money to support their families and tourism is the main source of income for most the Jordanians

 Just to let you know what kind of people the Jordanians are keep in mind that since the beginning of the civil war in Syria about 1 million refugees moved to Jordan.
-And the total population of Jordan is about 8 millions people.
-To compare what happened in Jordan it is as if in Italy we would have about 8,5 millions refugees just in 2/3 years.
-We will probably have civil war by then.
-Let keep in mind that Jordan is not as rich as Italy is (or any other western country).
+And the total population of Jordan is about 8 million people.
+To compare what happened in Jordan it is as if in Italy we would have about 8,5 million refugees just in 2/3 years.
+We will probably have a civil war by then.
+Let’s keep in mind that Jordan is not as rich as Italy is (or any other western country).